openrightorg/printshop.github.io/slime/README.md

 ## Products

-The following products are available in our shop.
+The following products are available in this shop.

 ### Jelly Blue Slime
 ![Jelly Blue Slime](assets/jelly-blue.webp)